4 GOP senators ask Twitter to ban Iran leaders from platform

 TRUMP’S MIDDLE EAST PEACE PLAN ‘WILL DIE’ BEFORE PRESIDENT, IRAN’S TOP LEADER SAYS

 The group noted the Twitter has verified Zarif's account.
+Twitter did not respond to a Fox News request for comment.

-The four argued that even though President Barack Obama's created an exception for services and software incident to Internet-based communications, the rules don't apply to Iranian government officials.
+The four lawmakers argued that even though President Barack Obama's created an exception for services and software incident to Internet-based communications, the rules don't apply to Iranian government officials.

 They noted that Iran doesn't allow its own people to access certain social media platforms.